ms-numpress/ms-numpress/README.md

 License
 -------

 This code is open source.
-By default code is licenses with the Apache 2.0 license.
-If you for some reason prefer BSD, there is a version which is BSD 3-clause licensed in the src/bsd directory.
+It is dual licenced under the Apache 2.0 license as well as the 3-clause BSD licence.
+See the LICENCE-BSD and the LICENCE-APACHE file for the licences.